Search

 Unfair Dismissal & Probationary Periods

-A significant reform to unfair dismissal law, is proposed under the ERB, with the removal of the current 2 year qualifying service requirement and the introduction of a “day 1” right to pursue an unfair dismissal claim.
+A significant reform to unfair dismissal law, with the removal of the current 2 year qualifying service requirement.
+Originally, the Government’s proposal was to introduce a “day 1” right to pursue an unfair dismissal claim.
+However, this has been replaced by a 6-month qualifying period for unfair dismissal instead.

 • Reviewing recruitment and onboarding processes for robustness, clarity and consistency

-• Training managers on dismissal risks and legal compliance
+• Training managers on dismissal risks, legal compliance and early intervention to avoid crossing 6 month threshold without action

 • Keeping thorough records and evidence to support dismissal decisions